fjnn/hvl-ele201/_pages/lectures/l1-firstcode.md

 }
 ```

-## CubeMX + PlatformIO project
+# CubeMX + PlatformIO project
 The code above is simple and easy to write.
-However, as we progress in the different tasks, it will be very difficult to remember all the configurations.
+However, as we progress in the different tasks, it will be very difficult to set all the configurations manually.
 In old times, embedded system engineers have their "own" libraries for various tasks, LCD setup, ADC initialization, PWM parameters etc. They used to copy or include these piece of codes into their projects as they need.
 Today, we have a tidier solutions.
 For our development board, we can use STM32CubeMX, which is a graphical tool that allows a very easy configuration of STM32 microcontrollers and microprocessors.
 Therefore, we don't need to write the code for every single configuration.
 We will be using STM32CubeMX *extensively* in this course.

 You can watch this video to setup your first blink code using both CubeMX and PlatformIO: [Click here for the video](https://youtu.be/Ty_ekwVimHE).